KamalShrestha2/library_management_system/README.md

 # Our Hosted Link
 https://library-management-system-y427.onrender.com/

-# 📌 About LibManage
+# 📌 About LibManage<br>
 Our Library Management System is a comprehensive library management system that streamlines book tracking, member management, and library operations.
-Members can browse books, make reservations, and issue or return books seamlessly, while staff and admins can efficiently manage inventory, members, and fines.
+Members can browse books, make reservations, and issue or return books seamlessly, while staff and admins can efficiently manage inventory, members, and fines.<br>
 # Features
 📚 Book & Copy Management — Track books, authors, genres, and individual copies.<br>
 👥 Member & Staff Management — Manage library members, staff, and admins with role-based access.<br>